fescamil/hasyako/Script.md

 I’m thinking of going woth a system based on the theban alphabet where the shapes would indicate place of articulation, kind of like Tengwar, but with the shapes inspired by theban.

-Vowels: short, stemless.
-Rounded shapes
+Vowels: stemless.
+Rounded closed shapes

 Voiced consonants: written at bottom of stem